© Airborne77 | Dreamstime

 - More serious complications of hypokalemia can include abnormal heart rhythms (arrhythmia).

 Other causes of hypokalemia include folic acid deficiency as well as certain medical conditions, including congestive heart failure, chronic kidney disease, diabetic ketoacidosis, and primary aldosteronism.
-Lifestyle factors, such as excessive alcohol use, excessive exercising, or excessive laxative use (common in eating disorders) are also linked to the condition.
+Lifestyle factors, such as excessive alcohol use, excessive exercising, or excessive laxative use (common in eating disorders) are also linked to low potassium.

 It’s important to get enough potassium in your diet; however, there isn’t scientific evidence to support the notion that low dietary intake of potassium directly results in hypokalemia.